gogins/csound-extended/README.md

     submitted to the Debian archive.

 2. Download and install the local binary archives released from this repository.
-You can either install this in your home directory, and configure it for running by adding the `bin` directory to your `ld.so.conf`, or copy the entire contents of the archive to `/usr/local/`.
+You can either install them in your home directory, and configure them for running by adding the `bin` directory to your `ld.so.conf`, or copy the entire contents of the archive to `/usr/local/`.
 In either case, you should then run ldconfig and set the Csound environment variables as described in the